manuwarfare/photoshopCClinux/README.md

 ```
 ![screenshot](images/setup-screenshot.png)

+during installation please pay attention to the script messages

+> **NOTE :** make sure OS version in wine is on windows 7

+installer script use `winetricks` to install necessary components

 ## :computer: Installation options

 you can use `-d` to specify the installation path, and `-c` for the cache directory.